1968–69 Iraq Central FA Premier League: Restarted season

-Due to a lack of sufficient funds to complete the rest of the matches, the IFA annulled the results of the original season and restarted the competition as a double-elimination tournament.
+Due to a lack of sufficient funds to complete the rest of the matches, the IFA cancelled the round-robin tournament and restarted the competition as a double-elimination tournament.
 Al-Quwa Al-Jawiya moved to the losers bracket after losing to Maslahat Naqil Al-Rukab on a drawing of lots after the game at Al-Kashafa Stadium had ended in a draw.

 On the same day and at the same ground, Aliyat Al-Shorta drew 0–0 with Al-Bareed wal-Barq, but the IFA ordered the game to be replayed due to a goal by Al-Bareed wal-Barq player Kadhim Abboud being controversially ruled out.
 Al-Bareed wal-Barq decided to withdraw from the competition as a result of the incident and Aliyat Al-Shorta advanced.
 Al-Omma and Al-Firqa Al-Thalitha also withdrew from the competition.

 Al-Quwa Al-Jawiya later beat Maslahat Naqil Al-Rukab to reach the final where Aliyat Al-Shorta won 3–1 to claim the title.